 Destruction of Furniture And Woven Material

-I can not tell you what is going through your dog’s mind when begins ripping up objects.
+I cannot tell you what is going through your dog’s mind when it begins ripping up objects.
 It is a natural play activity of puppies, but it is also a common occurrence in dogs experiencing anxiety attacks.